Manuel-Marquez1/reading-notes/README.md

 + The cucumber sandwish with cream cheese (originally from the UK)
 + The BLT

-# Growth Mindset in my own Words
+# Growth mindset in my own words

 I like calling growth mindset - the mindset of **Yet**.